graffitiMSX/graffitimsx.github.io/README.md

 # Welcome to Rudolf Gutlich repository!

 Hi!
-I'm **udolf Gutlich** and this my github repository, here for you to see and follow my study projects, templates for other projects, and my notes and tips, soon for a blog where I will share my knowledge and new ones as you get and breaking your head lol
+I'm **Rudolf Gutlich** and this my github repository, here for you to see and follow my study projects, templates for other projects, and my notes and tips, soon for a blog where I will share my knowledge and new ones as you get and breaking your head lol

 # WhoAmI